 - A specialized technology lab for the investigation, analysis and reconstruction of traffic accidents and crime scenes

 - A modern resource library with computer reference and research capability and individual study rooms

-- A customized residence featuring private rooms for the Police Science (Cadet) program.
+- A customized residence featuring private rooms for programs with mandatory residence stipulations.
 Each room has its own bathroom, air conditioning,and wiring for cable TV, telephone and internet service connections.

 Students learn in an environment that enables them to get the most out of their training at the Atlantic Police Academy and to form friendships that will last a lifetime.